MangooAnalytics/Mangoo-Analytics/README.md

 Our Modifications are as follows:

+- Jan 2023: Added comparison options to main charts.
+Users will now be able to comapre to previous periods or same period in the previous year to compare performance over time

 - Dec 2022: Removed Google console integration as we look forward to adding other integration and might bring back the google integration in the future. ‍

 - Nov 2022: Light Modification to branding and front end design to match Mangoo's style